 Naming and Identifying 2D Shapes

-Students will learn to name and identify various 2D shapes based on their properties.
-The primary shapes include:
+Students will learn to name and identify different types of 2D shapes based on their characteristics.
+The primary shapes covered include:

-Triangles: These shapes have three sides and can be classified into special types:
+Triangles: These are three-sided shapes that can be classified into special types such as:

 Equilateral: All sides and angles are equal.